cloudogu/smeagol/docs/architecture.md

 Access is only allowed in the following direction: Infrastructure -> Use cases -> Domain

+## UI Architecture

+The UI uses a [Flux based architecture](https://facebook.github.io/flux), which is build with [Redux](https://redux.js.org/).
+The code is separated in a shared kernel and the BC's analog to the RESTApi.
+The shared kernel consists only of components which are required in each BC, some infrastructure and bootstrap logic.
+Each BC is divided into components, containers and modules.

+* Components should be stateless (or should only have a local state), this means each required property must hand over by a higher ordered intelligent component.
+* Containers are higher ordered components and this are the components which are connected to the store.
+* __Modules__ are the last part of the puzzle.
+Modules are responsible for the state of the application.
+They manage the actions and reducers which are required to modify the state.

+Access is only allowed in the following direction: Containers -> Components -> Modules

+**TODO**: modules is to general, perhaps store?

 ## Mapping to Code

+### Java (src/main/java)

 * Shared Kernel: Base Package `com.cloudogu.smeagol`
   The base package als contains the entry point of our application.